your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Alignment is an essential part of the nature of celestials and fiends.
 A devil does not choose to be lawful evil, and it doesn't tend toward lawful evil, but rather it is lawful evil in its essence.
 If it somehow ceased to be lawful evil, it would cease to be a devil.

-Most creatures that lack the capacity for rational thought do not have alignments—they are **unaligned**.
+Most creatures that lack the capacity for rational thought do not have alignments — they are **unaligned**.
 Such a creature is incapable of making a moral or ethical choice and acts according to its bestial nature.
 Sharks are savage predators, for example, but they are not evil; they have no alignment.

 # Languages